horenbergerb/horenbergerb.github.io/_posts/2020-08-08-modularforms.md

 It's not until after the invention of writing--itself a few thousand years after organized agriculture and civilization--that we see a more nuanced picture of mathematics.

-In [*The History of the Ancient World*], Susan Bauer describes the earliest use of tally marks in society.
+In [*The History of the Ancient World*][2], Susan Bauer describes the earliest use of tally marks in society.
 "These counters had been used for as long as farmers owned cows: perhaps for centuries.
 But sometime before 3000 BC, the richest Sumerians (those with many, many counters to keep track of) laid their counters out on a thin sheet of clay, folded the sheet up around them, and placed a seal on the seam.
 When the clay dried, it formed a kind of envelope."

 The development of numbers seemed intertwined with the intricacies of a growing society.
 Individuals had more property to keep track of, more trade deals to negotiate, and more taxes to pay (or collect).
 Written numerals helped to verify and communicate quantities.